TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 The list of databases available is dependent on which database drivers are installed on the host.

 For example, if an instance of TYPO3 is intended to be used with a MySQL database then the PHP extension 'pdo_mysql' is required.
-Once it's installed, 'MySQL Database' will be an available option.(Review)
+Once it's installed, 'MySQL Database' will be available as an option.(Review)

 .. include:: ../Images/AutomaticScreenshots/QuickInstall/Step3ChooseDb.rst.txt